alexandresoro/ouca/README.md

 This API is structured as a stateless microservice.
 It exposes a GraphQL and a small REST API, and is agnostic of the integrator.

-## Structure of an observation

-An observation is materialized by the following characteristics:

-- An observer and potential associate observers.
-- The observation date with an optional time and duration.
-- A location for the observation.
-It is structured with an "area" that belongs to a "city" which itself belongs to a "department".
-- An optional temperature and weather characteristics.

-The characteristics above are considered to be an inventory.
-An observation belongs to a single inventory, but an inventory can contain several observation, which represents a real use case where several observations can be made during the same session.

-- A species and its related species class.
-- An estimate on the number of species encountered.
-- An estimate on the distance between the observer and the species observed.
-- The age of the species encountered.
-- The sex of the species encountered.
-- An optional list of behaviors describing the state of the species.
-- An optional list of environments surrounding the species.
-- An optional comment on the observation.

 ## Prerequisites

 - This project expects to be connected to a database instance.
 For now, only _MariaDB >10.5_ is supported.